-Some firms have expressed interest in the creation of a food waste collection program from local restaurants.
-The interest is often hampered because TDEC rules and regulations.
+Some firms have expressed interest in the creation of a food waste collection program from local restaurants but the TDEC compost permitting process is somewhat cumbersome which may prove to be a barrier to entry for commercial enterprises.

 The City and County solid waste offices as well as personnel working in the field of sustainability in the Knox County Region continue to consult with interested businesses and industries on ways to reduce waste and/or handle their waste more efficiently, including organics.
 Furthermore the Solid Waste Region encourages innovative approaches to turning waste or recyclable material into something of value but all activities, even those considered most innovative, must strictly follow all permitting processes including all local, state and federal rules, regulations and laws.